AbeMichel/WebExtensions/MoodleForumGradingHelper/README.md

   - Navigate to previous/next student of the group
   - Reset to the first student in the group
   - Minimize the toolbar to reduce obstruction
+  - Search for students based on their number in the roll or name
 - Status display: shows `Student X/Y` of current progress
 - Tooltip on buttons showing the name of the next/previous student
-- Auto-skip graded students (optional checkbox)
+- Auto-skip graded students (optional checkbox) (WIP)
 - Checks if uploaded CSV file is more than 7 days old

 ---